garethslinn/chrome-extension/README.md

 4. **Load the Extension:**
     - Click the "Load unpacked" button.
-    - In the file dialog, navigate to the `my-chrome-extension` directory and select it.
+    - In the file dialog, navigate to the `chrome-extension` directory and select it.
     - Click "Select Folder" (or "Open" depending on your OS).

 5. **Verify the Extension:**